DKMitt/myinvdb/README.md

 # MyInvDB, a simple to use inventory app

-MyInvDB is a simple PHP, MySQL, Bootstrap responsive design simple to use inventory app.
+MyInvDB is a simple PHP, MySQL, Bootstrap simple to use inventory app.